You have no general right to severance pay. In fact, you have no right to much of anything if you lose your job.

 Unfortunately, if you’re an at-will employee without a contract or enforceable company policy, there’s not much you can do to ensure you get paid following a termination or layoff.
 These are just the facts.
 Knowing them is more powerful than being in the dark because knowledge is power, right?
 And you do have some options.

 According to Reavis and Jump (and, oh, I don’t know, the economy), the trend is for employees to receive less than ever before should they lose their job.
-Whereas four weeks of severance pay was once standard at many organizations, the new four is one, maybe two, and not until you sign a release of possible claims against the company.
+Whereas four weeks of severance pay was once standard at many organizations, the new four is one, maybe two, and not until you sign a release of possible claims against the company or a non-disparagement agreement.
 Money often comes with strings.

 You’d be “well-advised to consult a lawyer” before signing a job exit document, says Reavis.
 “These are important commitments that could impact you for years to come.
 You owe it to yourself for anything you sign to be fully understood.”